Frequently Asked Questions (FAQs)

 2) Fitting Checkup – If you are seeking an evaluation of your existing shotgun for proper fit.
 Your gun is adjusted if equipped with adjustable comb, butt plate and/or rib and a written report is provided should modifications to your gun prove necessary.
 Please bring all parts and pieces that came with your shotgun. ($200, 30-45 minutes)

 I look forward to working with you to improve your shotgunning skills.
-To learn more or to book a lesson or gun fitting, please go to www.DonCurrie.com, give me a call or drop me an e-mail.
+To learn more or to book a lesson or gun fitting, please go to www.DonCurrie.com, give me a call, drop me an e-mail or complete the short contact form here.

 Thank you for your inquiry.